EvanKoe/dotfiles_2021/README.md

 - Configured using .lua files (not .vim anymore)
 - vim-tree (Ctrl + N to display a tree of your working directory)
 - onedark theme
+- An awesome fucking dragon is displayed in the main menu (with little motivating sentences)
+- added plugins (like rainbow brackets)
-- An awesome fucking dragon is displayed in the main menu I downloaded the NvChad configuration (https://github.com/siduck76/NvChad) but modified it a bit.
+I downloaded the NvChad configuration (https://github.com/siduck76/NvChad) but modified it a bit.

 Note for myself : The next thing I have to put in nvim is a indent of 4 spaces (currently 2).
+I do not manage to do that, if someone knows, please tell me...

 # Usage
 That's it.
 Feel free to download them, but DO NOT modify the repo : it is for private usage.